Market Power Part 2: How Firms Chase Profit (And What Happens When They Don’t)

 In monopoly?
 They’re chasing abnormal profits.

 Everywhere in between?
-It’s a balancing act.
+It’s about finding the right balance.

 Next Up: Monopoly & the Dark Side of Market Power